Earlobe Reduction London UK

 The size and shape of the ears play a key role in the overall balance of one’s facial features.
 Excessively long earlobes may contribute to a person looking much older than they actually are.
 Long earlobes may also have a dragging effect on the face which can negatively influence the impression of youthfulness.
-Whilst the genetic factors may contribute to the appearance of excessively large earlobes, earlobes may also stretch under the influence of heavy jewellery or traumatic injury.
-At Centre for Surgery, our surgeons are experienced in the full range of ear surgery including otoplasty or ear pinning surgery for the correction of overly prominent ears, split earlobe repair and earlobe reduction surgery.
+Whilst genetic factors may contribute to the appearance of excessively large earlobes, earlobes may also stretch under the influence of heavy jewellery or traumatic injury.
+At Centre for Surgery, our surgeons are experienced in the full range of ear surgery, including otoplasty or ear pinning surgery for the correction of overly prominent ears, split earlobe repair and earlobe reduction surgery.
 If the appearance of your excessively large earlobes bothers you, earlobe reduction or earlobe lift is a highly effective treatment to permanently reduce the size of the earlobes with a quick and straightforward surgical procedure.

 Am I suitable for earlobe reduction?